cheeweeng/simple-linear-regression/index.md

 # Homoscedasticity
 The **homoscedasticity (constant variance) assumption** is that the residuals have a constant variance for all values of `X`.

 Check that this assumption is not violated by creating a scatterplot with the fitted values and residuals.
-Add a line at $y = 0$ to visualize the variance of residuals above and below $y = 0$.
+Add a line at y = 0 to visualize the variance of residuals above and below y = 0.

 ![Image](https://github.com/user-attachments/assets/d8fd9df5-b84f-4eeb-8d3d-e3affaab4c4a)
 The variance of the residuals is consistant across all  𝑋. Thus, the assumption of homoscedasticity is met.